Bevy Entities

 Entities are local to the world

-2. reserved: list of IDs that were once in the freelist, but got reserved
+: list of IDs that were once in the freelist, but got reservedpending

-The generational index ensures that two simultaneously-live entities will never share the same index.
+The generational index ensures that two entities that are existing at the same time will never share the same index.

 Generations are incremented each time an entity with a given index is despawned.
 This serves as a "count" of the number of times a given index has been reused.